sirosen/sirosen.github.io/_posts/2014-04-10-heartbleed.md

 A request might look something like this:

 <pre><code>Heartbeat Request.
-Message Length: 15.
+Message Length: 16.
 Please reply with my message:
-"This is an echo!"
+This is an echo!

 Basic Authentication Request.
 Username Length: 7